andres-dfc/andres-dfc/README.md

 ## 📚 Projects

-1. Master´s Thesis: Data Science in weightlifting sports performance with R, proving that a logistic regression can predict up to 85% of the athletes reaching podiums.
+1. Predictive Factors of Powerlifting Competition Performance (Master´s Thesis): A Logistic Regression model on R to predict athletes reaching the podium with up to 79% accuracy and 85% AUC.
+Optimized through threshold adjustment and feature engineering.
 2. Flight Delays project: Using a Random Forest classifier and oversampling techniques with Python, determined the variables that predicted flight delays with a 89% accuracy.
 3. Oncologic cases: Detecting patients with tumors with a KNN model with an 85% accuracy rate using R.
 4. Lego Sets project: Report with visual storytelling with R on Lego sets.